aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 1. Fork the repository.
 2. Install dependencies: `npm install`
+3. Prepare utilities like commit hooks: `npm run init-environment`
-3. Create a new branch to focus on the specific change you are contributing e.g. `git checkout -b improv/logger-debug-sampling`
+4. Create a new branch to focus on the specific change you are contributing e.g. `git checkout -b improv/logger-debug-sampling`
-4. Run all tests, and code baseline checks: `npm run test`
+5. Run all tests, and code baseline checks: `npm run test`
-5. Commit to your fork using clear commit messages.
+6. Commit to your fork using clear commit messages.
-6. Send us a pull request with a [conventional semantic title](https://github.com/awslabs/aws-lambda-powertools-typescript/pull/67), and answering any default questions in the pull request interface.
+7. Send us a pull request with a [conventional semantic title](https://github.com/awslabs/aws-lambda-powertools-typescript/blob/main/.github/semantic.yml), and answering any default questions in the pull request interface.
+[Here's an example](https://github.com/awslabs/aws-lambda-powertools-python/pull/67).
-7. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+8. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

-GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).
+GitHub provides an additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

 ### Conventions